N-AO5/tech264-cloud-linux/azure/azure_research/understanding_azure_basics/README.md

 Azure DevOps is a development tools and services focused on collaboration, continuous integration (CI), continuous delivery (CD), and DevOps practices.

 ### Why use the Azure Pricing Calculator?
+The default setting is NOT  the cheapest setting

-1. **Cost Estimation**: Provides pricing for services based on usage.
+1. Cost Estimation: Provides pricing for services based on usage.
-2. **Budget Planning**: Helps control cloud spending.
+2. Budget Planning: Helps control cloud spending.
-3. **Service Comparison**: Compare costs of different services and regions.
+3. Service Comparison: Compare costs of different services and regions.
-4. **Customization**: Tailor configurations for accurate cost projections.
+4. Customization: Tailor configurations for accurate cost projections.
-5. **Cost Optimization**: Identify savings through different options.
+5. Cost Optimization: Identify savings through different options.
-6. **Transparency**: Offers clear pricing with no hidden fees.
-7. **Scenario Planning**: Model different usage scenarios to predict costs.
+6. Scenario Planning: Model different usage scenarios to predict costs.

+consider making your own azure account - you will learn bc you have to pay, check everything, be frugal

 ### Main takeaways
 In the README.md, add + personalise the content with your own comments, "take-aways", things you've learnt.
 Supplement the content with extra research where you feel your understanding is weaker.

 Understand the content so you are ready to be asked interview questions on the topic